-Recording attendance for certificated management staff- Because they work an individually-negotiated and nonstandard work schedule, certificated management employees may be required to complete additional record-keeping documents to account for work and non-work days.
-Information about these record-keeping requirements will be provided to employees, as applicable, by the Human Resources department.
+Certificated and Classified Management Schedules - Because they work an individually-negotiated and nonstandard work schedule, management employees may be required to complete additional record-keeping documents to account for work and non-work days.
+Information about these record-keeping requirements will be provided to employees, as applicable, by the Human Resources Department.